adambard/learnxinyminutes-docs/cairo.html.markdown

 ### 11. Revoked References

-Revoked references occurs when there is a call instruction to another function, between the definition of a reference variable that depends on `ap`(temp variables) and its usage.
+Revoked references occur when there is a call instruction to another function, between the definition of a reference variable that depends on `ap` (temp variables) and its usage.
 This occurs as the compiler may not be able to compute the change of `ap` (as one may jump to the label from another place in the program, or call a function that might change ap in an unknown way).